Food Brand Marketing

 Here’s the deal: food brands have tons of creative freedom when it comes to social marketing.

-There are plenty of low-hanging content ideas that you can create with just a smartphone.
-Below are five ideas that should be staples of your content strategy.
+There are plenty of low-hanging content ideas that can be created with just a smartphone.
+Below are five ideas that should be staples of your content strategy (and are super popular with food influencers).

 1. Taste Tests and Reaction Videos